 Because a splay tree has no balance information, it is possible for the tree to become very unbalanced.
 Splay trees are remarkable in that they are self-adjusting.
 Having nodes that are great depth in a binary tree is not a problem per se, until such an element is accessed.
 Splay trees employ a clever trick so that whenever a very deep node is accessed, the tree will restructure itself so that the tree becomes significantly more balanced.
-This is really quite clever, when you consider the fact that the tree has no idea whether it is balanced or not!
+The splay tree maintains itself in balance (on average), but it has no idea whether it is balanced or not!